-- Apply materials and media using the formal elements, - Colour and colour blending. - Present their work effectively using composition and work into studies for extra depth - Create a concertina book
+Unit 1 - Students will study the following: HT1 Apply materials and media using the formal elements, Colour and colour blending.
+Carousel Abstract Present their work effectively using composition and work into studies for extra depth Create a concertina book

-Mythical Creatures

-- Mythical Creatures and hybrid elements

-- Animal skins

-- Use a range if different mediums such as watercolour, coloured pencils and pencil tones.

-- · Create detail with Fineliner mark making

-- A mythical creature of your own

-Under the Sea

-- A range of textile techniques

-- Looking at composition, colour and shape.

-- Embroidery and sewing machine skills

-- Using felt fibres and dissolvable fabric to create your own under the sea fabric tile.

-Bugs and Insects

-- Microscopic textures and shapes of bugs and insects

-- Understanding of depth and composition

-- Using pencil tones correctly

-- Experiment with collage aspects

-Pop Art
+HT2 Mythical Creatures Students will study the following: Mythical Creatures and hybrid elements Animal skins Use a range if different mediums such as watercolour, coloured pencils and pencil tones.
+Create detail with Fineliner mark making A mythical creature of your own Unit 2 - HT3 Under the Sea Students will study the following: A range of textile techniques Looking at composition, colour and shape.
+Embroidery and sewing machine skills Using felt fibres and dissolvable fabric to create your own under the sea fabric tile.
+HT4 Bugs and Insects Students will study the following: Microscopic textures and shapes of bugs and insects Understanding of depth and composition Using pencil tones correctly Experiment with collage aspects

+Unit 3 - Students will study the following:

-- Observational and grid method types of drawing techniques
+HT5 Observational and grid method types of drawing techniques

-- Pop Art bold and comic related styles
+Pop Art Pop Art bold and comic related styles

-- Explore Pop Artists and their techniques
+Explore Pop Artists and their techniques

-- Create own Pop Art study
+Create own Pop Art study